 Be sure to note, though, that four of the five POS hardware options that Square offers will also require an additional device—like a tablet or a smartphone—to function.
 As such, if your business doesn’t already have access to one of these devices, you’ll need to calculate that into Square’s total cost for your business.

 Similarly, Clover POS systems offer more affordable POS system options, and they’re much more transparent about costs than Aloha POS systems are.
 Unlike Square POS, however, none of the Clover POS systems will require you to come to the table with a smart device for their POS systems to be fully functioning.

 Clover POS systems come with transaction fees that start at 2.3% + $0.10 and their hardware ranges in price from $59 all the way up to $1,499.
 You’ll also have to pay for a Clover software plan, which will set you back either $14 or $29, depending on which plan you go for.

 Though Clover is slightly newer to the scene, their comprehensive POS systems are so intuitive as to give incumbent names like Square and Aloha a run for their money.

 The Verdict on the Aloha Restaurant POS System

 Well, with the little information that we do have, we can tell that the Aloha system can’t quite compete with newcomers like Square and Clover.
 Additionally, the very absence of information is another downside to this POS system option—if you’re not able to easily access transparent, straightforward stats about any financial product, then you might decide to lean toward their more forthright competitors.

 All in, you’ll be the ultimate decider on the verdict on whether Aloha point of sale system is right for your business.
-So, if you’re convinced an Aloha system could be a fit for you, be sure to gather more information before purchasing it.
+So, if you’re convinced an Aloha system could be a fit for you, be sure to contact the NCR sales team to gather more information before purchasing it.